-Whether you’re concerned about your water line or drain lines from freezing in your garage, crawl spaces or other exposed areas, there are several steps you can take to reduce the chances of this occurring:
+Whether you’re concerned about your water line or drain lines freezing in your garage, crawl spaces, or other exposed areas, there are several steps you can take to reduce the chances of this occurring:

 - Insulate your lines: This is undoubtedly the best way to protect your lines.
 Today, we use PEX for plumbing repairs and installations due to its natural resistance to temperature fluctuations, but if you live in an older home, you probably have copper pipes.
 Insulating these will protect them from freezing and bursting.